garden-io/garden/docs/basics/ephemeral-clusters.md

 ## Security

-Your managed Garden cluster is not shared with other Garden users, but due to it's ephemeral character not suitable for production workloads.
+Your ephemeral cluster is not shared with other Garden users, but due to its ephemeral nature, it is not suitable for production workloads.
 Ingress is secured by TLS and needs authentication via GitHub.
 That means your application will not be publicly available in the internet.

 ## Usage quota and managing clusters

 Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
 After this period, the cluster is automatically destroyed.

-If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
+If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting your [web dashboard](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
 This allows you to release resources and terminate the cluster when it's no longer needed.

 ## Limitations